Back to Blog

 The Fragility of "No-Code"

-No-code tools are brilliant for prototyping, but they lack the Exception Handling required for enterprise stability.
-When a webhook fails in Zapier, it just stops.
-When an API rate limit is hit, data is lost.
-There's no retry, no backoff, no alerting.
+No-code tools are brilliant for rapid prototyping and initial MVPs, but they critically lack the Exception Handling required for enterprise-grade operational stability.
+When a critical webhook fails in platforms like Zapier or Make.com, it often just ceases to function silently.
+Should an API rate limit be aggressively enforced, valuable data can be irrevocably lost.
+There’s no inherent mechanism for intelligent retries, no strategic backoff, and frequently, no immediate, actionable alerting to stakeholders.

 4x